nckrdr826/twitch_bot/commands.md

     - Details: Provide a question to ask Wolfram Alpha
     - Cooldown: 5 seconds
     - Permissions: null
+    - Syntax/Ex: `!query [your question]`
+        - Ex: `!query how old is the earth`
+63. stats
+    - Details: Check command usage stats
+    - Cooldown: 2.5 seconds
-    - Syntax/Ex: null
+    - Permissions: null
+    - Syntax/Ex: `!stats [command to check with or without the !]`
+        - Ex: `!stats roulette` OR `!stats !roulette`
-63. commands
+64. commands
     - Details: Returns a list of commands that currently exist plus any custom commands created with `!addcom`
     - Cooldown: 2.5 seconds
     - Permissions: null